CMT (American TV channel): History

-The network was first launched as VH1 Country, a country music video-oriented spinoff of VH1.
-The channel launched on August 1, 1998, predating the merger of CBS Cable networks TNN and CMT into Viacom.
+The network was first launched as VH1 Country, a country music video-oriented spinoff of VH1, on August 1, 1998; predating the folding of CBS Cable networks TNN and CMT into Viacom.
 On May 27, 2006, the channel rebranded as CMT Pure Country to realign the CMT brand to solely represent Viacom's country music-related programming.

 On January 4, 2016, the network's name was changed to CMT Music.
 Outside of the addition of full-length video tags throughout videos and new imaging, no major changes came to the channel's programming.
 In 2015, the network discontinued specific video blocks due to that year's cutbacks throughout Viacom, including music video programmers.